High measurement accuracy

 With the development of laser technology and ultrasonic technology, the acousto-optic effect has been widely used, such as acousto-optic modulators and deflectors are fabricated and used to control the frequency, intensity and direction of the laser beam quickly and effectively.
 It has very important applications in laser technology, optical signal processing and integrated communication technology.

 The LEOI-33C, experimental apparatus of ultrasonic grating, is constructed by placing individual components on an optical rail.
 Liquid is used as the ultrasonic medium.
 It allows students to adjust each component independently, and thus strengthens their hands-on ability.
-Furthermore, this apparatus uses an etched slit to replace a mechanical slit, the observed diffraction pattern is brighter and more accurate.
 The apparatus has high measurement accuracy, stable and reliable experimental results, and is suitable for both general and advanced physics labs in colleges and universities.

 1. Understand the experimental principle of the acousto-optic effect.

 2. Learn to measure the speed of sound in a liquid using the acousto-optic effect.